matterport/showcase-sdk/docs/implementation.md

 Parameter | Description
 :---: | ---
 `showcase_iframe` | The value you put for the the `id` parameter in the `<iframe>` tag.
 `applicationKey` | Your API key is unique to your website domain.
-Contact <developers@matterport.com> to get your API key.<br/><br/>Your API key is limited to your website’s domain (example.com) and will not work with subdomains (something.example.com).
+Contact <developers@matterport.com> to get your API key.
+Your API key is limited to your website’s domain (example.com) and will not work with subdomains (something.example.com).

 For local development, you’ll need to run your app off a local web server.
 We recommend using a NodeJS server.